Atlanta Recovery Place

 Atlanta Recovery Place offers both evidence-based and tailored treatment, and we can work with you if you’re looking for a family addiction treatment that will integrate you as part of the approach and plan.

-Helping a Loved One with An Addiction
+Helping a Loved One

 When you’re watching someone you love and care about struggle with addiction, it can feel frustrating and overwhelming.
 A person who has an addiction will often appear to turn into a stranger.
 Addiction will fuel them to do things they wouldn’t have otherwise, like stealing, lying, cheating, or even becoming violent.
 As much as you want to help them, you can’t without professional help.
+Contact Atlanta Recovery Place if you’d like to learn more about drug rehab for loved ones and explore how to facilitate an intervention.

-As part of that, an intervention can be a way to motivate your loved one to seek treatment for drug or alcohol addiction.
+An intervention can be a way to motivate your loved one to seek treatment for drug or alcohol addiction.
 Our team at Atlanta Recovery Place can work with you to identify a family rehab program that will work for your needs and also to facilitate an intervention.

 Oftentimes people who are dealing with addiction are in denial about the existence of a problem or its severity, and as a result, they may not be willing to seek treatment.
 It can be hard for them to realize the negative effects of their substance use on themselves, let alone the people around them.

 When facilitating an intervention, it’s a structured way to help your loved one make changes, and it can motivate them to get help.
 Interventions should be carefully planned ahead of time, with the ultimate goal of encouraging treatment for loved ones.
 It’s best to work with a licensed drug and alcohol counselor or interventionist to plan an intervention.
+You may also involve other family members, friends, or people who care about your loved one.

 The initial steps to planning an intervention to encourage addiction treatment for loved ones begin by gathering the participants.
 You will work with an addiction treatment professional to learn more about the person’s drug or alcohol use and the impacts it has on their life.
 Then, the person planning the intervention will start to have more of an understanding of the severity of the addiction.
 Next, the person planning the intervention will get all the involved parties together, with the exception of the person with the addiction.